USS Restorer: Attending to USS Swerve

 Restorer spent most of August in the Gulf of Calvi, Corsica.
-Then in September she proceeded to southern France, spending the last of the month in harbor clearance work in Marseilles.
-Most of October and all of November were devoted to work as salvage and fire-fighting ship at Marseilles.
-Back in Algeria for December, she returned to Marseilles in January 1945 to continue harbor clearance which lasted through February.
+Then in September she proceeded to southern France, spending the last of the month in harbor clearance work in Marseille.
+Most of October and all of November were devoted to work as salvage and fire-fighting ship at Marseille.
+Back in Algeria for December, she returned to Marseille in January 1945 to continue harbor clearance which lasted through February.
 Returning to Italy, she conducted salvage operations and demolition work on the sunken Swerve (AM-121) off Naples during March, then next steamed back to Algeria, whence she got underway for the United States on 7 April.
 She reached Charleston, South Carolina, on 19 May.

 End-of-war operations

 On 22 July Restorer departed the southeastern coast for Newfoundland and was at Argentia when the war ended.
 On 1 September she departed Argentia for Bermuda, her base until 10 January 1946.
 She then got underway for New York with a tow.
 Arriving on the 14th she moored at Tompkinsville, where she remained until decommissioned 6 March 1946.